barbaraarlee1726-dot/WRO-2026-Superiores-Junior/README.md

 ### Subsystem Interaction

-Timmy's subsystems are designed to work together without conflict: the Arduino Nano acts as the central controller, reading the ultrasonic sensors and HuskyLens simultaneously, and outputting steering and motor commands through the TB6612FNG driver.
+Pozolito's subsystems are designed to work together without conflict: the Arduino Nano acts as the central controller, reading the ultrasonic sensors and HuskyLens simultaneously, and outputting steering and motor commands through the TB6612FNG driver.
 Under normal conditions the ultrasonic sensors